apache/commons-collections/README.txt

-Jakarta Commons Collections
+Apache Commons Collections
 ===========================

-Welcome to the Collections component of the Jakarta Commons project.
+Welcome to the Collections component of the Apache Commons project.
 This component contains many new collections and collection utilities.

 Two jar files are produced by this component.